 10 b coeffs (instead of 11) – this seems clearly the logical thing to do, no loss.
 Decision (complexity reduction): Adopted (text in L0082 to be checked).

-Some coefficients replaced with shifts (2.5.1), some extra work in encoder because of that, some participants commented that the decoder benefit doesn’t seem substantial, the decoder becomes less straightforward if desired to take advantage of this – no action.
+Some coefficients are replaced with shifts (2.5.1), and some extra work is needed in the encoder because of that, some participants commented that the decoder benefit doesn’t seem substantial, the decoder becomes less straightforward if desired to take advantage of this – no action.

 Subsampling of classifiers: In the discussion, it seemed clear that we should take some action – either CE 2.6.2 (0.03%/0.04%/0.0% loss in AI/RA/LB) or subsampling both vertically and horizontally (like 2.7.1 but applied to all temporal layers, unofficially ~0.2% for RA).
 Decision (complexity reduction): Adopt 2.6.2 (text in L0147 to be checked).